 Felipe I. Figueroa-Tapia

-MSc. in Astrophysics student at Universidad de Valparaíso.
+PhD.(c) in Astrophysics at Universidad de Valparaíso.

 Av.
 Gran Bretaña 1111, Casilla 5030, Valparaíso, Chile.

-Research Interest
+Research Profile